Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 6. Windshield Wipers

 The windshield wiper helps improve balance and flexibility and develops a firm core.
-It works on multiple muscles simultaneously, such as the abs, oblique, and hips.
+It works on multiple muscles simultaneously, including the abs, obliques, and hips.

 You can do this exercise on the floor and the pull bar.
-Doing it on the pullup bar isn’t possible at home, so let’s see how to do it on the floor.
+Since doing it on the pull-up bar isn’t possible at home, let’s see how to do it on the floor.

 Steps to perform a floor windshield wiper: